zhijieshen-bjtu/PanoFormer/README.md

 :heart:*New metrics*
 Coming soon.
 # Package dependencies
-The project is built with PyTorch 1.7.1, Python3.8, CUDA11.1.
+The project is built with PyTorch 1.7.1, Python3.8, CUDA11.1, NVIDIA GeForce RTX 3090.
 For package dependencies, you can install them by:
 ```
 pip install -r requirements.txt
 ```